Sword of Kings

 Sword of Kings is the twelfth historical novel in The Saxon Stories series by Bernard Cornwell.
 It was first published in October 2019.

-It is set in 10th-century England and continues to follow the fortunes of the fictional Uhtred of Bebbanburg.
+Sword of Kings is set in 10th-century England and continues to follow the fortunes of the fictional Uhtred of Bebbanburg.
 This novel begins with his investigating the murder of fishermen under his protection.
 He then gets drawn into an expected succession struggle in Wessex and Mercia.

-Plot summary
+Plot

 A fishing ship from Bebbanburg goes missing.
 Then the body of one of its crew washes ashore; it is clear the fisherman had been tortured before being killed.
 Uhtred, Lord of Bebbanburg, goes to sea to investigate, then sets a trap for those responsible.
 He and his warriors kill or capture the crews of three ships, but the fourth vessel gets away.
 He learns that Ealdorman Æthelhelm ordered Waormund, a huge, sadistic warrior and one of his most trusted men, to try to kill Uhtred.
 Waormund tortured the fisherman and was aboard the ship that got away.

 Edward, King of Wessex (and son of Alfred the Great), is dying.
 There are three strong candidates to succeed him: Edward's vicious adult son Ælfweard by his second wife; Æthelstan, Edward's eldest son by his first wife (though many incorrectly believe he is illegitimate); and Edmund, Edward's infant son by Queen Eadgifu of Mercia.
 Uhtred has raised Æthelstan and trained him to be king, so Æthelhelm had tried to preemptively remove Æthelstan's most effective supporter.

 Eadgifu sends a message to Uhtred, begging for his help.
-Over the objections of his wife and friends, he heads south, accompanied by Finan and a handful of his men.
-They rescue Eadgifu from Æthelhelm's men and flee.
+Over the objections of his wife and friends, he heads south, as he also gave his oath to kill Æthelhelm upon the death of Edward (though he knows only that Edward is in very poor health), accompanied by his right-hand man Finan and a handful of his men.
+They rescue Eadgifu from capture by Æthelhelm's men and flee.
 Then Uhtred receives the news that Edward is dead.
-Edward's will gives Wessex to Ælfweard and Mercia to Æthelstan; Uhtred realises that this will inevitably result in civil war.
+Edward's will gives the kingdoms of Wessex and East Anglia to Ælfweard and Mercia to Æthelstan; Uhtred realises that this will inevitably result in civil war.